richorama/richorama.github.io/_posts/2016-05-25-the-good-parts.md

 discriminated unions for tree structures?
 Do people use records, or do they just build classes?
 Should I always use a sequence in preference to a list?

+## In conclusion

 This is why I would like a book that can take someone's experience with the language and records it in a way that makes it easier for me to learn.
 Just like Crockford did.
 Perhaps it starts with the 'Essentials', and finishes with the 'Advanced'.
-I'll just google the 'Occasional' stuff, thanks!
+I'll just google the 'Occasional' stuff, and please leave out the 'Avoid' stuff, thanks!